GreG28/znieh-vagrant/README.md

 /etc/hosts.
 ```

-From now you should be able to access the project at [http://znieh.dev/](http://znieh.dev/)
+From now you should be able to access the project at [http://znieh.dev/](http://znieh.dev/) and [http://api.znieh.dev/](http://api.znieh.dev/)

 To access VM simply run:

 ```
 vagrant ssh
-cd /var/www
+cd /var/www/znieh
 ```

 # Troubleshooting

-## Composer memory

-	php -d memory_limit=-1 /usr/local/bin/composer install

 ## Symfony2